djthorpe/gopi/docs/index.md

   * To understand how to use the framework to develop your own applications, see [Helloworld](helloworld.md)
   * Events, tasks and timers are described in [Events](events.md)
+  * Information about the hardware platform your applcation us running on is described in [Hardware](hardware.md)

 The following sections are yet to be written: